-As described above, one key benefit of Remote PHY is the improved performance resulting from the migration from an analog to a digital link.
-This gain varies depending on the characteristics of the analog link being replaced, but can be generalized as at 5 dB of improved signal-tonoise ratio at the end of the line.
+As described above, one key benefit of Digital Forward Link is the improved performance resulting from the migration from an analog to a digital link.
+This gain varies depending on the characteristics of the analog link being replaced, but can be generalized as at 5 dB of improved signal-to-noise ratio at the end of the line.
 This gain will result in higher capacity/Hz as it will be possible to run higher order modulations for more of the cable modems in the network.

-In addition, Remote PHY will offer the benefit of enabling longer distances between the headend and the node.
+In addition, the Digital Forward Link will offer the benefit of enabling longer distances between the headend and the node.
 This is because digital interfaces, such as an Ethernet link, are designed to operate over much longer distances while carrying the designated capacity.
-Extending the distance between the CCAP and the RPN would enable MSOs to move their CCAP devices back in the network to more centralized facilities, leaving the hub or OTN free of CCAP equipment.
+Extending the distance between the CCAP and the Digital Node would enable MSOs to move their CCAP devices back in the network to more centralized facilities, leaving the hub or OTN free of CCAP equipment.
 The benefit of such change could be very big for some MSOs, especially as segmentation of the network continues towards smaller service groups, for which additional CCAP equipment needs to be deployed.

-A third benefit from Remote PHY is improved reliability of the optical link.
+A third benefit from the Digital Forward Link is improved reliability of the optical link.
 It is well known that analog links require period maintenance and are subject to the effects of environmental changes.
-By contrast, Ethernet optical links are
+By contrast, Ethernet optical links are far more stable across a wider range of environmental conditions, and require little to no maintenance.
+The impact of this benefit could be very significant to MSOs.